-The U.S.-Japan Cooperative Earthquake Research Program began in 1979 following the recommendations as outlined in the final report of the U.S.-Japan Planning Group for the program (Ref.
-1).
+The U.S.-Japan Cooperative Earthquake Research Program began in 1979 under the auspices of the UJNR Panel on Wind and Seismic Effects.
 The overall objective of the total program is to improve seismic safety practices in both countries through cooperative studies to determine the relationship among full-scale tests, small-scale tests, component tests, and related analytical and design implication studies.
-First four phases of the program have been Reinforced Concrète (RC) Structures, Steel Structures, Masonry Structures, and Precast Concrète Structures.
+First four phases of the program have been Reinforced Concrete (RC) Structures, Steel Structures, Masonry Structures, and Precast Concrete Structures.
 Research on Mixed Steel/RC Structures was identified as an important phase of the program as recommended in the planning group report.